SapphireLion/hw1.49.Torres/index.md

 User has emergency occur during elevator travel, uses emergency button

-- **Potential Errors**
+### Potential Errors

 Some potential errors could occur if:
-- The user is blind and mis-reads the Braile due to the lettering being too small
+- The user is blind and mis-reads the Braile due to the lettering being too small.
-- The user accidentally picks to wrong floor due to matching wrong circle to wrong floor number
+- The user accidentally picks to wrong floor due to matching wrong circle to wrong floor number.
-- The user presses the wrong button during an emergency
+- The user presses the wrong button during an emergency.
 - The user misjudges their weight and enters an elevator that is too heavy for them to ride on.
+- The user does not know what floor they are currently on and picks the wrong floor to go to as a result.

 ### Markdown